isik-hilal/PhD_thesis_webapp/README.md

 ## 🌏 **Exploring the App**

-- **Home** 🏠: Start your journey here to understand the purpose and scope of the thesis.
+- **Home** 🏠: Start your journey here to understand the purpose and scope of the thesis and get to know the thesis author.
-- **Maps** 🗺️: Use the map to explore the spatial distribution of foraminifera clusters.
-Customize cluster selections for tailored views.
+- **Maps** 🗺️: Use the map to explore the spatial distribution of analyzed foraminifera studies.
 - **Single View** 🔍: Analyze detailed site data with an intuitive interface.
-- **Similarity of Sites** 🤝: Discover connections and patterns between various sites.
+- **Similarity of Sites** 🤝: Discover connections and patterns between various clusters.
-- **References** 📚: A comprehensive list of all sources used in the research.
+- **References** 📚: See the comprehensive list of all sources used in the research and download the supplamentary material.

 ---

 ## 💡 **Future Enhancements**

 - Incorporate additional visualizations.
-- Extend to include clustering features.
+- Extend to include further clustering analysis applications.

 ---